Disclaimer: My trip was hosted by Fredericksburg Convention & Visitor Bureau during a Geiger & Associates press trip. All photos are mine.

 At lunchtime, stepping into

-One wouldn’t expect to discover authentic Cajun and Creole food served in Missouri, but then they haven’t dined at
+One wouldn’t expect to find authentic Cajun and Creole cuisine in Missouri, but they haven’t dined at

 Start the day at